marcusgia2505/classEx_doc/docs/Organize.rst

 The repository lists all public games created by you and other lecturers and allows you to import these games to your account.
 You can enter the repository by clicking on the *repository* button in the top bar of the overview.

-If you do not want your game to be listed in the repository you have to change its status from public to private.
+If you do not want your game to be listed in the repository, you have to change its status from public to private.

 .. image:: _static/repositorylist.PNG
     :alt:  300px